RedaGrace/RedaGrace/README.md

 - 👋 Hi, I’m @RedaGrace
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning new AI technologies
-- 💞️ I’m looking to collaborate on projects that help humanity to face any critical issue
+- 💞️ I’m looking to collaborate on AI projects that help humanity to face any critical issue
 - 📫 How to reach me Gmail: reda.g.grace@gmail.com, LinkedIn: https://www.linkedin.com/in/reda-grace/

 <!---